How to Access Social Housing

 How much will I pay in rent?

-Generally, tenants and members of non-profit co-operative pay 30% of their gross monthly income as a monthly rent.
+Generally, tenants and members of non-profit and co-operative housing providers pay 30% of their gross monthly income as a monthly rent.
 Depending on where you are housed, you may pay part or all of utilities.
 A utility allowance is applied to your geared-to-income rent.

 Do some people get priority on the list?

-The waiting list offers "Special Priority" to victims of abuse.
+The waiting list offers special priority to victims of abuse and human trafficking.

 Abuse is defined as "an incident of physical or sexual violence against an individual, an incident of intentional destruction of or intentional injury to an individual's property, OR words, actions or gestures that threaten an individual or his or her property."

-If you are a victim of abuse, you are required to complete a standard Request for Special Priority Household Category with supporting information and documentation for verification purposes.
+If you are a victim of abuse or human trafficking, you are required to complete a standard Request for Special Priority Household Category with supporting information and documentation for verification purposes.
 This request may be attached to your housing application form for rent-geared-to-income assistance or submitted separately.

 What if I want to move?